Belinda Carlisle discography

 The follow-up album Runaway Horses was released in 1989 and hit the Top 5 in both Australia and UK.
-The first single release "Leave a Light On", it became another Top 5 smash in the UK, Australia and Canada.
+The first single release "Leave a Light On", it became another top-five hit in the UK, Australia and Canada.
 Other singles were "Summer Rain", the summer mood influenced "La Luna" and "(We Want) The Same Thing".
 In 1991 Carlisle issued her fourth album, Live Your Life Be Free featuring such singles as"Half the World", "Little Black Book" and "Do You Feel Like I Feel".
 In 1992 she released her first greatest hits album The Best of Belinda, Volume 1 which reached number one in the UK and was certified double platinum and platinum in Australia.

 Real was released in 1993 and debuted in the top ten in the UK.
 Singles of the album featured "Big Scary Animal" and "Lay Down Your Arms", a remake from the Graces.
 Three years later she released A Woman & a Man which included "In Too Deep".
 The song returned Carlisle to the UK Top 10 for the first time in six years, reaching number six.
 The song also made the top 20 in Australia (number 11).
 The second single release was "Always Breaking My Heart" which also made it into the UK Top 10, peaking at number eight.
 The album spawned two more singles: "Love in the Key of C" and "California".
 In 1999 the singer released a second greatest hits album in the UK entitled A Place on Earth: The Greatest Hits, and was certified gold in the UK.
 In 2007 Carlisle released Voilà, consisting of a mix of French pop tunes and chanson standards, including covers of Françoise Hardy and Édith Piaf classics.

 In 2013, she released the single "Sun" to coincide with a new budget compilation in the US.
-A new career retrospective, The Collection, was released in March 2014, reaching number 24 in the UK along with a new single "Goodbye Just Go".
+A new career retrospective, The Collection, was released in March 2014, reaching number 24 in the UK along with the single "Goodbye Just Go".

+In March 2023, Carlisle released "Big Big Love", the lead single from her extended play Kismet, Carlisle's first new English language studio collection in over 25 years.